 But what is 2-factor authentication, and how does it work?
 Well, let’s have a brief look.

 The What’s and How’s

 2-factor authentication is authenticating the user through a unique code.
-When users log in to their account, they are asked to provide a unique password known just by the user.
+When users log in to their account, they are asked to provide a memorable password known just by the user.
 After the password has been verified, the user is directed to provide a code sent to their mobile phones, or their emails, or through authenticator applications.
-Upon providing this code which may expire within 30 seconds to 24 hours depending on the vulnerability, the user is authenticated.
+Upon delivering this code that may expire within 30 seconds to 24 hours, the user is authenticated depending on the vulnerability.

 Another benefit of two-factor authentication is that it provides clients to choose the code they want their customers to dial in.
 The dual authentication solution provides businesses with extreme protected security to prevent the chances of identity thefts, data breaches, and scams through weak and stolen passwords.